rafael-santiago/kryptos/doc/INTERNALS.md

 # Libkryptos developer's manual

 **Abstract**: This document is intended for contributors.
-Here you will find informations about how to code new stuff besides maintaining the current ones.
+Here you will find information about how to code new stuff besides maintaining the current ones.
 Due to it is assumed that the reader has a medium to advanced C knowledge.

 ## The libkryptos repo tree layout